jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scrum-fundamentals-certification/study-notes/part-i-intoduction/scrum-fundamentals-certification-part-i-intoduction.md

 <br/>

-As I study to receive the SCRUMstudy's Scrum Fundamentals Certification, I will compile notes into a articles articles and share them with everyone.
+As I study to complete the SCRUMstudy's Scrum Fundamentals Certification, I will compile notes into a articles articles and share them with everyone.
 Yep-pey :)

 *Let the page-turning commence!*